Red-fronted coot: Breeding

 The red-fronted coot is monogamous.
 Its egg-laying season varies geographically, being September and October in Chile, May to November in Argentina, and September to January in Peru.
 It makes a nest of plant material low to the water in floating or emergent vegetation.
 Clutches average five to six eggs but range from two to nine.
 The black-headed duck (Heteronetta atricapilla) is a significant nest parasite.

 Vocalization

 The red-fronted coot makes a "long, chattering series of calls, described as 'togo togo togo..., cu cu cu..., puhúh puhúh puhúh...', etc." It also has a "tuc" alarm call.

-Status
+Conservation status

 The IUCN has assessed the red-fronted coot as being of Least Concern.
 It has a large range, and though its population size is not known it is believed to be stable.
 No immediate threats have been identified.
 It is considered "not uncommon" in much of its range and abundant in marshes on the Pampas.